ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/documentation.rst

    :align: center
    :width: 600px

-   Additional high-level documentation and links to suites can be hosted elsewhere, e.g. on a dedicated :ecmwf-confluence:`confluence </>` which describes the responsibility of the various tasks and their callout policy throughout the operational suites.
+   Additional high-level documentation and links to suites can be hosted elsewhere, e.g., on a dedicated :ecmwf-confluence:`confluence </>` which describes the responsibility of the various tasks and their callout policy throughout the operational suites.

-For other services, operators look at the end-user interfaces to check the suites output are as expected.
-Here too, clear task naming will help operators to identify where silent failures or other problems occured.
+For other services, operators look at the end-user interfaces to check the suite's output is as expected.
+Here too, clear task naming will help operators to identify where silent failures or other problems occurred.

 Other dashboards give hardware or network health overviews.
-The suite can show where tasks are late and operators can link the delay with sytem health through these dashboards.
+The suite can show where tasks are late and operators can link the delay with system health through these dashboards.
-Any type of problem occuring in operations like I/O contentions, network latency, hardware failures, etc. can be linked to late flags in the suite.
+Any type of problem occurring in operations like I/O contentions, network latency, hardware failures, etc. can be linked to late flags in the suite.
 In operations, it's customary to use check alarms in situations where the model is run at fixed times every day.

 .. figure:: _img/check_alarms.png
-   :alt: ecflow check alarms
+   :alt: ecFlow check alarms
    :align: center
    :width: 300px

    Check alarms implemented through cron jobs help to warn operators when a task is late.
-The statistics or runtimes can be either fixed times every day or be based on persistence runtimes statistics kept on the HPC.
+The statistics or runtimes can be either fixed times every day or be based on persistent runtime statistics kept on the HPC.

 .. figure:: _img/splunk_ecpds.png
    :alt: Splunk Web API